-demonstrate to you that the method he will use to form an opinion rests on a scientifically reliable foundation.
+Investigate your own expert.
+Before retention of an expert, ask the expert to demonstrate to you that the method used to form an opinion rests on a scientifically reliable foundation.
 If the expert can prove it to you, you may be able to prove it to the judge.
 If the expert cannot prove it to you, get another expert.
-Also you should get an affidavit from the expert stating that he or she has never been the subject of a successful Robinson challenge.
-If the expert has been the subject of a successful challenge, get a transcript opposing counsel will.
-Find out if the expert uses the methodologies in everyday practice.
+Also get an affidavit from the expert stating that he or she has never been the subject of a successful Robinson challenge.
+If the expert has been the subject of a successful challenge, get a transcript-opposing counsel will.73 Find out if the expert uses the methodologies in everyday practice.
 Avoid, if possible, experts who work only in litigation.

 Use the pretrial practice to lay the groundwork early.
-Use Interrogatories and Requests for Production to start laying the groundwork for responding to Daubert Challenges.
-96 Example requests include:
+Use Interrogatories and Requests for Production to start laying the groundwork for responding to Daubert Challenges.74 Example requests include:

 - INTERROGATORY NO. : Please list those expert witnesses (if any) identified by whom you contend are not qualified to render opinions under the standards set forth in Robinson v.
 E.I.
 Dupont Denemours, 923 S.W.2d 549 (Tex.
-1995), or in any subsequent opinion by the Supreme Court of Texas which you contend extends the holdings of Robinson and state: - a.
-The identity of the expert; - b.
-The substance of the opinion; - c.
-Describe the basis of your contention that the expert is not qualified; - d.
-Describe the basis of your contention that the opinion is not reliable.
+1995), or in any subsequent opinion by the Supreme Court of Texas which you contend extends the holdings of Robinson and state:

+- a.
+The identity of the expert;

+- b.
+The substance of the opinion;